SpaceDustTeapot/LynxChanAddon-SEO/dont-reload/readme.txt

 will result in the exact same effect as the former example.

 It is also mandatory to set the site domain.
 Create a file called 'domain' on the dont-reload directory and write the url domain there.

+Each board will have it's own sitemap on /boardUri/sitemap.xml.
+It is up to you to create the main sitemap listing the desired sitemaps.
+These board sitemaps will be updated once a new thread on the board is made.